-Below are the City's Long-Term Budget Strategies for crafting the City Manager's Recommended Budget:
+As economic conditions normalize over future years, below are the City's Long-Term Budget Strategies for crafting the City Manager's Recommended Budget:

-- Budget draws upon Council input from Council Retreat and FIAR projections as a quide - Priority-driven operating budget based upon Council's Critical and Top Priorities, goals, objectives, and desired outcomes - Two-year budget process with fewer budget requests coming in the "off-year" - 3.
-The budget proposal is initially developed by several budget committees made up of cross-departmental staff:

-- Committees include Results Team as well as CIP, Pay Plan, Benefit, and Fleet committees and any other ad hoc committees needed for unique circumstances - Results Team will make recommendations by considering BFO score, department manager's request, established need, available resources, and performance measures - 4.
-All operating and capital budget requests should be considered during the budget process - 5.
+- 1. Budget draws upon Council input from Council Retreat and FIAR projections as a guide - Priority-driven operating budget based upon Council's Critical and Top Priorities, goals, objectives, and desired outcomes - 2.
+The budget proposal is initially developed by several budget committees made up of cross-departmental staff: - Committees include Results Team as well as CIP, Pay Plan, Benefit, and Fleet committees and any other ad hoc committees needed for unique circumstances - Results Team will make recommendations by considering BFO score, department manager's request, established need, available resources, and performance measures - 3.
+All operating and capital budget requests should be considered during the budget process - 4.
 Any General Fund budget surplus should be used for capital projects